 Step 4: Download Your Exported WordPress Data

 After the export finishes, download the generated export file.
-At this point, you can choose to migrate this data to another WordPress site, edit it in Excel and import it back to this WordPress site, or send it to Dropbox, Google Drive, email, and over 1000+ other external apps via Zapier.
-You can even schedule your exports to run automatically.
+At this point, you can choose to migrate this data to another WordPress site, edit it in Excel and import it back into WordPress, or send it to Dropbox, Google Drive, email, and over 1000+ other external apps via Zapier.

 You can review previous exports via All Export › Manage Exports.